Tuesday, April 26, 2016

 Easy-peasy transfers

-As you may have read in my previous article, I've bought the NetUSBee which is a gorgeous slab of hardware available from Lotharek.
-Its ethernet socket offers the potential to connect to the outside work or even your own Mac/PC and Mariusz Buras has developed a program to do just that - it's called uIP Tool.
+As you may have read in my previous article, I've bought the NetUSBee.
+This is a gorgeous slab of hardware available from Lotharek.
+It's brilliant and has an ethernet socket to potentially connect to the outside world very easily.

 curl -0T myfile.zip 192.168.2.2/d/myfile.zip

-uIP-Tool makes the entire process of getting files onto your Atari ST a whole lot easier and better.
-It's simple to use thanks to the user interface and it gets the job done without any hassle.
-Yep, NetUSBee is fantastic and uIP-Tool enhances the joy of owning such a great piece of kit.
-A heavenly marriage of hardware and software!
+uIP-Tool makes the entire process of getting files onto your Atari ST very easy.
+It's simple to use, with a great interface and gets the job done.
+Yep, NetUSBee is a fantastic piece of kit and uIP-Tool marries up very well.
+Excellent software!

 Help for those using WiFi